UoB-COMSM0110/2024-group-18/README.md

     <img src="https://i.imgur.com/3cYjXVG.png" width="500" >

    The bomb was even more complex.
-We created explode and unexplode animations, and we also overrode the `checkCollisions` function to have a broader blast radius.
+We created explode and implode animations, and we also overrode the `checkCollisions` function to have a broader blast radius.

     <img src="https://i.imgur.com/PQoksw9.png" width="500" >